freelansire/app-android-Epark/README.md

 # app-android-Epark
 Child education software, which will be used mostly by children between the age range of 3-4.
-This application will not only work as a child Tutoring assistance, but also it can completely function as a parent to child monitoring and evaluation system.
+This application will not only work as a child Tutoring assistance, but also it can completely function as a parent to child monitoring and evaluation system..